annetvd/infra-starter-kit/README.md

 - Other services that normally rely on **systemd** are started with `service service_name start` to approximate production behavior.
 - Features that cannot be safely simulated in the container, such as **AppArmor** or the global **logrotate** test, are skipped to maintain automation and avoid breaking the playbook.

-This approach allows the playbook to be run and tested in Codespaces while closely simulating a real production host configuration.<br><br>
+This approach allow the playbooks to be run and tested in Codespaces while closely simulating a real production host configuration.<br><br>

 ## 🛠️ Tips & Troubleshooting
 ### Logrotate Configuration Files